Gaeltacht: Waterford Gaeltacht

 All education in Gaeltacht na nDéise is carried out through the medium of Irish.
-There are two Pre-schools, two Primary level national schools, one Secondary School, Meánscoil San Nioclás and Coláiste na Rinne, a private boarding school and summer college.
+There are two pre-schools, two primary-level national schools, one Secondary School, Meánscoil San Nioclás and Coláiste na Rinne, a private boarding school and summer college.

 Meath Gaeltacht

-The Meath Gaeltacht is the smallest Gaeltacht area and consists of the two villages of Ráth Cairn and Baile Ghib.
+The Meath Gaeltacht is the smallest Gaeltacht area and consists of the two communities of Ráth Chairn, much the larger, and Baile Ghib.
 Navan, 8 km from Baile Ghib, is the main urban centre within the region, with a population of more than 20,000.
-The Meath Gaeltacht has a population of 1,771 and represents 2% of the total Gaeltacht population.
-The Meath Gaeltacht encompasses a geographical area of 44 km².
-This represents 1% of the total Gaeltacht land area.
+The Meath Gaeltacht has a total population of 1,771 and represents 2% of the total Gaeltacht population.
+The Meath Gaeltacht encompasses a geographical area of 44 km², which represents 1% of the total Gaeltacht land area.

-The Meath Gaeltacht has a history quite different from that of the country's other Irish speaking regions.
-The Ráth Cairn Gaeltacht was founded in 1935 when 41 families from Connemara in West Galway were resettled on land previously acquired by the Irish Land Commission.
+The Meath Gaeltacht has a history quite different from that of the country's other Irish-speaking regions.
+The Ráth Cairn Gaeltacht area was established in 1935, when 41 families from Connemara in West Galway were resettled on land previously acquired by the Irish Land Commission.
 Each was given 9 ha to farm.
 Baile Ghib (formerly Gibbstown) was settled in the same way in 1937, along with Baile Ailin (formerly Allenstown).
 In the early years, a large percentage of the population returned to Galway or emigrated, but enough Irish speakers remained to ensure that Ráth Cairn and Baile Ghib were awarded Gaeltacht status in 1967.
 The original aim of spreading the Irish language into the local community met with no success, and the colonists had to become bilingual.

 Revival and innovation

 There are areas of Ireland, north and south, where an attempt is being made to re-establish Irish-speaking communities, with varying levels of success.
 Such areas are both urban and rural.
 Most daily speakers of Irish now live outside the existing Gaeltacht areas, and are particularly numerous in Dublin.
-In 2018 Foras na Gaeilge announced that Carn Tóchair in County Londonderry was going to be one of the first five Líonraí Gaeilge (areas with Irish-speaking networks) on the island of Ireland, along with Belfast, Loughrea in County Galway, Ennis in County Clare, and Clondalkin in Dublin.
+In 2018 Foras na Gaeilge announced that Carn Tóchair in County Londonderry was going to be one of the first five Irish language networks on the island of Ireland, along with Belfast, Loughrea in County Galway, Ennis in County Clare, and Clondalkin in Dublin.

 Dublin

-Dublin and its suburbs are reported to be the site of the largest number of daily Irish speakers, with 14,229 persons speaking Irish daily, representing 18 per cent of all daily speakers.
+In 2022, Dublin and its suburbs were reported to be the site of the largest number of daily Irish speakers, with 16,440 persons speaking Irish daily, representing 23 per cent of all daily speakers.
 In a survey of a small sample of adults who had grown up in Dublin and had completed full-time education, 54% of respondents reported some fluency in Irish, ranging from being able to make small talk to complete fluency.
 Only 19% of speakers spoke Irish three or more times per week, with a plurality (43%) speaking Irish less than once a fortnight.